Are you looking at participating in focus groups and want to make sure you find a reputable company?

 Whether you’re working with Apex or another organization, it is worthwhile to make a note about online safety.
 While these groups do frequently ask for some information about you to see if you qualify for focus groups or surveys, beware of highly personal information requests.

-Just like in other online opportunities, you should never be asked for things like your banking info, credit card info or passwords.
-Legitimate groups will never ask your highly personal info and will offer payment in a safe form such as Paypal or via gift card.
+Just like in other online opportunities, you should never be asked for things like your banking info, credit card info, or passwords.
+Legitimate groups will never ask for your highly personal info and will offer payment in a safe form such as Paypal or via gift card.